Massachusetts Eviction Data and Housing Court Statistics

 • Outcomes: Staff read dockets for cases filed approximately 18 months ago, summaries published monthly.

-graph of massachusetts summary process filings data through January 2024
+graph of Massachusetts summary process filings data through October 2024

 House shaped infographic illustrating statistics for 2020 evictions in the state of Massachusetts.
 Number of adults in household eviction cases: 1 adult: 10,148 cases; 2 adults: 3,641 cases; 3 adults: 616 cases.
 Average duration of summary process cases was 79 days.
 Total amount of all 2020 judgements was $36,421,049.
 4000 estimated forced move-outs.
 844 confirmed forced move-outs.
 65.7% of Summary process cases initiated were for non-payment of rent.
 36 million dollars in rental assistance was needed but unavailable.
 Total summary process filings in Massachusetts in 2020 = 15,331.